jampp/geeks/_src/_posts/2016-08-01-mobile-fraud.markdown

 The typical consequences of this scenario would be having huge volumes of clicks and impressions, low CVRs and high volume coming through a few network points or sites.

 ### Mobile Hijacking
 This happens when user's seemingly genuine app runs hidden ads and clicks in the background.
 In general, the program would be scripted to imitate human behavior as much as possible.
-The problem is that all common data points look valid i.e. the IP address and user-agent, as well as the device ID.
+The problem is that all common data points look valid i.e., the IP address and user-agent, as well as the device ID.
 The idea is that would-be-organic installs from this user will be then incorrectly attributed to this publisher.
 This scenario would generate high volumes across clicks and impressions.
-Low CVRs and better than average user activity are expected as well.
+Low CVRs and better-than-average user activity are expected as well.
 Also, given that a scammer can't control when the install is organically made by a user, the time delta analysis from click to install would result in very atypical distributions at the fraud object's level (either publisher or IP).

 ### Action Farms
 The idea behind this scheme is fairly simple.
-Scammers would reward people all around the world for clicking ads and installing apps manually i.e. actual people are hired to click on ads and install applications.
+Scammers would reward people all around the world for clicking ads and installing apps manually i.e., actual people are hired to click on ads and install applications.
 The amount of events to be reached by this scheme will definitely not be as big as in programmatic schemes, but put in monetary terms, where one install might equal one dollar means three hundred fake installs a day is no joke to any campaign's budget.
 We have even tracked cases to social network groups where people were openly being hired to "get paid for installing applications!".

 ## Fraud Metrics